keelanc/plots2subplots/README.md

 * using the **Download** button to get the ZIP file and extracting the files to a folder

 Once the files are on your PC, add the folder `plots2subplots` to your Matlab path or **copy** the file file `plots2subplots.m` it to your working folder.

 ### Usage

 The `plots2subplots.m` script can be run from the Matlab command window.
 The file must be in current working directory or in another directory that is in your path.

+You can type `help plots2subplots` in the command window for the description of its usage:

-`plots2subplots(haxes)` creates a single subplot-formatted figure from the axes handles specified in `haxes`.
+> `plots2subplots(haxes)` creates a single subplot-formatted figure from the axes handles specified in `haxes`.
+>

-`plots2subplots()` creates a single subplot-formatted figure from copies of all open figures.
+> `plots2subplots()` creates a single subplot-formatted figure from copies of all open figures.

-Type `help plots2subplots` in the command window for the description of its usage.
+>
+> `plots2subplots('all')` has the same effect as `plots2subplots()`.
+>
+> `plots2subplots(...,'Colormap',map)` sets the subplots' colormaps to `map`.
+Type `help graph3d` to see a number of useful colormaps.
+>
+> `hFig = plots2subplots(...)` retrieves the subplot figure handle.

 ### Useful References ###